aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/wan-virtual-topologies.md

     # PREVIEW: WAN Preview

-    # Configure AVTs for CV Pathfinder and AutoVPN.
+    # Configure Virtual Topologies for CV Pathfinder and AutoVPN.

+    # Auto create a control plane profile/policy/application and enforce it being first in the default VRF.
     wan_virtual_topologies:

       # Map a VRF that exists in network_services to an AVT policy.
-      # Auto create a control plane profile/policy/application and enforce it being first.
+      # TODO: missing default VRF behavior
       vrfs:

           # VRF name.